-Mitigation Measures Timing of Verification Compliance Verified By Verification of Date Completion Initials Verification comments: verified by Date IIIILIAIS UTL-1: Any project that results in the existing water system pipelines in the area of the project from not being able to meet maximum day demand plus the project required fire flow of 2500 gallons per minute (gpm), the project developer shall construct upsized replacement pipelines, per the requirements of the Department of Public Utilities Director, in the project vicinity to increase flow for the maximum day demand plus fire flow condition.
-Verification comments: Prior to Project Approval, implemented as condition of approval.
-Planning and Development Department and Department of Public Utilities.
-UTL-2: Pipelines that are downstream (between the project site and wastewater treatment plant or lift station) from the proposed project shall maintain a sewer flow capacity of 1.15 q/Q ratio.
+Mitigation Managers Timing of Varification Compliance Verification of Completion Mitigation Measures Timing of Verification Verified By Date Initials treatment plant or lift station) from the proposed project shall maintain a sewer flow capacity of 1.15 q/Q ratio.
 Projects that result in a pipeline exceeding the flow capacity of 1.15q/Q shall construct upsized replacement pipelines for those found to be deficient per the requirements of the Department of Public Utilities Director.
-Verification comments: Prior to Project Approval, implemented as condition of approval.
-Planning and Development Department and Department of Public Utilities.
+Verification comments: Approval, implemented as condition of approval.
+Development Department and Department of Public Utilities.
 UTL-3: For projects within the Priority Development Areas that are: 1) proposed at a density exceeding the maximum density currently permitted in the mixed-use district (16 du/ac in CMS, CR, and NMX, 30 du/ac in the CMX, and 45 du/ac in the RMX) and 2) within areas where storm drain facilities are already constructed; on-site retention or storm drainage system modifications are required.
 Projects proposed outside this area shall comply with General Plan PEIR mitigation measures related to stormwater.
-Prior to Project Approval, implemented as condition of approval.
+Verification comments: Prior to Project Approval, implemented as condition of approval.
 Planning and Development Department and Department of Public Utilities.
-Verification comments: UTL-4: The City shall evaluate additional landfill locations at the time discretionary projects are submitted and shall not approve development that could contribute solid waste to a landfill that is at capacity until additional capacity is provided.
-(General Plan PEIR Mitigation Measures UTL-4.1) Prior to Project Approval, implemented as condition of approval.
-Planning and Development Department and
+UTL-4: The City shall evaluate additional landfill locations at the time discretionary projects are submitted and shall not approve development that could contribute solid waste to a landfill that is at capacity until additional capacity is provided.
+(General Plan PEIR Mitigation Measures UTL-4.1) Verification comments: Prior to Project Approval, implemented as condition of approval.
+Planning and Development Department and Department of Public Utilities.